Director

 These tests can evaluate complex diseases affecting the autonomic nervous system; for example, diabetic autonomic neuropathy, orthostatic hypotension, multiple system atrophy, and postural orthostatic tachycardia syndrome (POTS).

-Muscle and nerve biopsies are performed in the Neuromuscular Center, processed in the Neuropathology Laboratory, and discussed in neuromuscular conferences.
+Muscle and nerve biopsies are performed with colleagues in orthopedic surgery and neurosurgery, processed in the Neuropathology Laboratory, and discussed in neuromuscular conferences.
 Skin biopsies are performed to determine the presence and type of small fiber neuropathy.

 An Infusion Clinic provides specialized parenteral therapy for neuromuscular diseases.